 The problem with most diets is that they attempt to change the outer layer, the outcome, or perhaps the middle layer, the process.
 For example, you may have attempted to lose weight (outcome) by building a habit around eating fewer carbs, adhering to a keto diet, or reducing calorie intake by intermittent fasting (three types of processes).

 Sure, we can change outcomes and processes for a while, but as soon as the going gets rough or life gets in the way (which it inevitably does!), we revert back to our old ways.

 This is because, at core, we are not viewing ourselves as new or different from how we previously thought of ourselves.
-In the Habitual program, we encourage users to start questioning and refining their identity–to eventually become someone who truly is happy and healthy, not just someone who engages in behaviours who look healthy on the surface.
+In the Habitual programme, we encourage users to start questioning and refining their identity–to eventually become someone who truly is happy and healthy, not just someone who engages in behaviours who look healthy on the surface.
 This is the key to building habits which last.

 Picture two people who want to give up smoking.
 They’re both offered a free cigarette.
 The first says ‘No thanks, I’ve quit’, whereas the second says ‘No thanks, I’m a non-smoker’.
 The same goes for someone who gave up eating meat being offered a steak: One says ‘No thanks, I don’t eat meat’, and the other ‘No thanks, I’m a vegetarian.’
 Which of these two people is more likely to stay smoke and meat-free?

 If you guessed the second, you’re already onto us.